simonw/shot-scraper/README.md

     shot-scraper multi shots.yml

 This will create two image files, `example.com.png` and `w3c.org.png`, containing screenshots of those two URLs.

+Use `--retina` to take all screenshots at retina resolution instead, doubling the dimensions of the files:

+    shot-scraper multi shots.yml --retina

 To take a screenshot of just the area of a page defined by a CSS selector, add `selector` to the YAML block: